GuenterQuast/picoDAQ/README.md

 random consumers are displays of a subset of the wave forms or of intermediate analysis results.
 Examples for such consumers are provided as part of this package, running either as a 'thread' within the python
-interpreter or as subprocesses using the 'multiprocessing' package.
+interpreter or as sub-processes using the 'multiprocessing' package.

-This project originated as a demonstration to analyse pulses from a photomultiplier (PM) or a Silicon Photo Multiplier (SiPM) registering
+This project originated as a demonstration to analyze pulses from a photomultiplier (PM) or a Silicon Photo Multiplier (SiPM) registering
-optical signals from  a detector - a coffeepot with water in the simplest case.
+optical signals from  a detector, in the simplest case a coffeepot with water equipped with am PM.

 **Requirements**: